-The Inclusive Communities Framework is an approach built on partnership to building communities where all people have a sense of security, connection and belonging .
+The Inclusive Communities Framework is an approach developed in partnership to building communities, where all people have a sense of security, connection and belonging1.
 Where these conditions exist, a place is more likely to have resilient and inclusive communities.

-The framework is a tool to enable us as organisations and services in Kirklees, to work together, better aligned, with a common approach.
+The framework is a tool to enable us, as organisations and services in Kirklees, to work together and be better aligned, with a common approach.

-The Framework is informed by the Working Alongside shared values, which describe how the VCS, Kirklees Council and health partners want to work together to make our local places even better.
-It also helps the council and our partners work towards achieving the Shaped by People shared goal.
-This new shared strategic outcome, created by citizens in local places across Kirklees, is all about enabling everyone to be an active citizen.
+The framework is informed by the 'Working Alongside' shared values, which describe how the Voluntary and Community Sector organisations (VCS) Kirklees Council and health partners want to work together, to make our local places even better.
+It also helps the council and our partners work towards achieving the 'Shaped by People' shared goal.
+This new shared, strategic outcome, created by citizens in local places across Kirklees, is all about enabling everyone to be an active citizen.

 Inclusion cannot be seen in isolation.
 Inequality plays a direct role in undermining efforts to create inclusive, cohesive communities.
-Inequality impacts on a person's sense of belonging by creating barriers to work, good health and a clean and safe environment to live.
+Inequality impacts on a person's sense of belonging, by creating barriers to work, good health and a clean and safe environment to live.

 Whilst this framework alone will not resolve the causes and impact of inequality, it does contribute to overcoming barriers faced by communities.
-We have seen, through the localised response to the Covid-19 pandemic, how impactful inclusive, connected and resilient communities can be when we all work together for a common purpose, and how powerful a sense of belonging can be.
+We have seen, through the localised response to the covid-19 pandemic, how impactful inclusive, connected and resilient communities can be, when we all work together for a common purpose and how powerful a sense of belonging can be.

-People are found to have higher levels of trust, better relations with other people and are more actively engaged in their communities where investment in cohesion and inclusion takes place.
+People are found to have higher levels of trust, better relations with other people and are more actively engaged in their communities, where investment in cohesion and inclusion takes place.
+This has been evidenced in the 'Beyond Us and Them' research project, details of which can be found via this link:

-Beyond Us and Them: societal cohesion in the context of Covid-19 Archives - Belong-The Cohesion and Integration Network (belongnetwork.co.uk)
+Beyond Us and Them: societal cohesion in the context of covid-19

-Before the pandemic the Council began conversations with partners and communities about cohesion and how they experienced our approach, it became clear that this focused cohesion activity through a very narrow lens and presented cohesion as a 'problem to be fixed'.
-This allowed for reflection on the role of large organisations like the Council and who was best placed to address cohesion in communities.
+Before the pandemic, the council began conversations with partners and communities about cohesion and how they experienced our approach.
+It became clear that this focused cohesion activity through a very narrow lens, presented cohesion as a 'problem to be fixed'.
+This allowed for reflection on the role of large organisations like the council and understanding who was best placed to address cohesion in communities.
 It was made clear to us that if we, as a collective, created the right inclusive conditions, then communities had a much better chance of being cohesive.
-The Council were given some very clear messages:
+The council were given some very clear messages:

-- Do not keep asking us the same questions when we have already told you what is important - A range of factors influence how people feel about cohesion, being included is one of them
+- Do not keep asking us the same questions when we have already told you what is important. - A range of factors influence how people feel about cohesion, being included is one of them. - Being included meant knowing neighbours and feeling connected; a feeling of being treated fairly; being safe; having access to opportunities through good education and employment; being heard and able to influence.

-&lt;sup>1 Pillars-of-Community.pdf (centreforsocialjustice.org.uk)
+1 Pillars-of-Community.pdf (centreforsocialjustice.org.uk)